emick/kobo-dashboard/README.md

 4. Save the file then eject your Kobo eReader

 > **NOTE:** Line-endings must be LF.
 Make sure that DeveloperSettings, FeatureSettings or Browser are not duplicated

+## Testing

+To preview the dashboard for a specific date, append the `today` query parameter to the URL.
+For example `index.html?today=2025-08-22` renders the page as if the current day was 22nd August 2025.

 ## Alternatives